 6. It Enforces Computer Policy Agreements Between Users and Your Organization

-Creating a potentially binding computer use policy agreement between your staff and organization helps to validate the legitimacy of the policy.
+Creating a potentially binding Computer Use Policy agreement between your staff and your organization helps to validate the legitimacy of the policy.
 Furthermore, it helps users to understand that policy violations are serious and that not following those guidelines may result in potentially severe consequences, including being terminated.
 To make the contract legitimate, management needs to continuously enforce the policy to ensure it doesn’t become a meaningless piece of paper.

-How do you think this information has been helpful?
-Do you have any additional computer use policy recommendations?
-If so, share them in the comments box below or shoot me an email if you’d like to chat about this in more detail.
+How do you set the standard for how your staff use your computing resources?
+Have you run into any issues with or without having a policy in place?
+If so, please share your thoughts in the comments box below or shoot me an email if you’d like to chat about this in more detail.